nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Method 1:** Click on the contact in the current displayed contact list
 * **Method 2:** Use the `select` command

-Consequently, the state of the selected person and index needs to be shared between the two methods, so that the user can be correctly notified if they have already selected the contact that they are trying to access.
+Consequently, the state of the selected person needs to be shared between the two methods, so that the user can be correctly notified if they have already selected the contact that they are trying to access.
 > **Example:**
 > - If the user has selected index 1 by clicking on the contact, executing "select 1" should result in a warning that the contact is already select.
 > - If the user has selected index 1 by using `select 1`, clicking on the same contact at index 1 should "deselect" contact.